ONDC-Official/mock-server-utility/README.md

 ### Purpose

-The ONDC Mock Server is a tool specifically designed to test ONDC APIs, based on the model implementation by ONDC.
+The ONDC Mock Server is a tool specifically designed to test network integration, based on ONDC model implementation

 ### Technologies Used

 - [[node.js](https://nodejs.org/en/)]

+You can install the RSF mock server on your local system and run it as a service using the following steps:

+1. Setup on Local System:
+   - Install the RSF mock server on your local machine.

+2. Running as a Service:
+   - Configure the RSF mock server to run as a service for seamless operation.

+The following instructions will guide you through the process of both local installation and running the mock server as a service.

 ## Installation (Local Server)